RLSbench: Domain Adaptation Under Relaxed Label Shift

 \paragraph{SENTRY} \citet{prabhu2021sentry} proposed a different variant of pseudolabeling method.
 This method is aimed to tackle DA under relaxed label shift scenario. a SENTRY incorporates a target instance based on its predictive consistency under a committee of strong image transformations.
 In particular, SENTRY makes N strong augmentations of an unlabeled target example and makes a prediction on those.
 If the majority of the committee matches the prediction on the sample example with weak-augmentation then entropy is minimized on that example, otherwise the entropy is maximized.
 Moreover, the authors employ an 'information-entropy' objective aimed to match the prediction at every example with the estimated target label marginal.
 Overall the SENTRY objective is defined as follows:

 where $l(x) \in \{0,1\}$ is majority vote output of the committee consistency.
 For more details, we refer the reader to \citet{prabhu2021sentry}.
 Additionally, at each training epoch, SENTRY balances the source data and pseudo-balances the target data.
 We adopted our implementation with the official implementation in \citet{prabhu2021sentry} with minor differences.
-In particular, to keep the implementation consistent with all the other DA methods, we train with the objective above from scratch instead of training with a source-only classifier initialized model as in the original paper~\citep{prabhu2021sentry}.
+In particular, to keep the implementation consistent with all the other DA methods, we train with the objective above from scratch instead of training sequentially after a initialization with source-only classifier as in the original paper~\citep{prabhu2021sentry}.

 \update{Since Fix-Match, NoisyStuent, and Sentry use strong data-augmentations in their implementation, the applicability of these algorithms is restricted to vision datasets.
 For NLP and tabular datasets, we only train models with PseudoLabel as it doesn't rely on any augmentation technique.}